 The wealth of its inhabitants is expressed in the construction of veritable little palaces.
 Around them are paved streets, warehouses, and workshops, and also the public baths, comprising an urban landscape whose organization and concern for comfort whose modernity is surprising.

-- Les Journées gallo-romaines: each year the museum organise one of the most important Ancient Living History event in France. (ar.
+- Les Journées gallo-romaines: once every two years the museum organise one of the most important Ancient Living History event in France. (ar.
 300 reenactors) Handicraft, military, gladiatory, civil activities...
+Next time June 2021

-- Les Vinalia : each year, this living history event introduce ancient Wine and food.
+Les Vinalia: once every two years, this living history event introduce ancient Wine and food.
+Next time September 2020

 Others experimentals activities, in association with scientists: